-Collaboration is distinct from cooperation; collaboration implies a joint production of ideas and cooperation implies sharing of ideas (Staples, 2007).
-While sharing ideas and strategies is important, it falls short of collaboration because it can amount to a distribution of labor in which students take on different parts of the task to accomplish a task as a team but do not build on each other’s ideas for problem-solving.
+Collaboration is distinct from cooperation; collaboration implies a joint production of ideas while cooperation implies sharing of ideas (Staples, 2007).
+Although sharing ideas and strategies is important, it falls short of collaboration because it can amount to a distribution of labor in which students take on different parts of the task to accomplish a task as a team but do not build on each other’s ideas for problem-solving.
 When students collaborate, they jointly produce ideas by making their ideas public to their peers, responding to each other’s ideas, and over time, generating shared understandings.
 When we center collaborative mathematics learning, effort must be recast from an individual attribute to an attribute of group dynamics, where, for example, effort is viewed as learners representing their ideas to their teammates, considering their teammates’ explanations, or monitoring their team’s problem solving (CCSI, 2010; Schoenfeld, 1985; Sengupta-Irving & Agarwal, 2017).

 CPM’s Pillar of Collaborative Learning refers to: